 The Twitter squabble was started by some newer marketers trying to make a name for themselves, by saying the 4Ps concept was dead.

 Their main argument was the tool isn’t customer centric enough.
 Also, that it’s been around so long, it’s become dated.
-It should be replaced by newer tools like the customer experience journey.
+It should be replaced by newer tools like the customer journey map.

 But, those are all poor arguments.
 They miss the point.